Best Puzzle Platformers 2025

 The game is worth checkinng out for its robust physics systems alone but puzzle platformer fans are likely to enjoy the gameplay and story as well.

-Suparland Six Inches Under is the follow-up to Supra Games’ hit Portal-meets-Zelda metroidvania and offers a fun mix of platforming and puzzle-solving.
+Suparland Six Inches Under is the follow-up to Supra Games’ hit Portal-meets-Zelda metroidvania and offers an enjoyable blend of platforming and puzzle-solving.

 In it, you reprise your role as an azure hero tasked with gathering weapons and abilities to reveal new parts of a cryptic backyard world.

-Gameplay consists of open-world exploration, puzzle-solving, and some slight combat sections that will take you upwards of 20 hours to finish.
+Gameplay consists of open-world exploration, puzzle-solving, and some slight combat segments that will take you upwards of 20 hours to complete.

 The best part is you don’t have to have played the original Supraland in order to understand and enjoy Six Inches Under.